Insight: France gambles on Syrian rebels as arms decision nears

 According to one official, options would include programming a time period for their use, limiting ammunition, placing global positioning systems on them or even turning them off from afar.

-“I imagine that would only happen with more sophisticated weapons such as shoulder-fired MANPADs (man-portable air defense systems),” said Jeremy Binnie, Middle East and Africa editor for IHS Jane’s Defence Weekly.
+“I imagine that would only happen with more sophisticated weapons such as shoulder-fired MANPADs (man-portable air defense systems),” said Jeremy Binnie, Middle East and Africa editor for IHS Jane’s Defense Weekly.

 “It is technically possible you could get something in there to disarm them, but how much cost and the time it’s going to take I think may be more of the issue.”